CCSI-Toolset/bfb_drom/README.md

 ## Development Practices

-* Code development will be peformed in a forked copy of the repo.
+* Code development will be performed in a forked copy of the repo.
 Commits will not be made directly to the repo.
 Developers will submit a pull request that is then merged by another team member, if another team member is available.
 * Each pull request should contain only related modifications to a feature or bug fix.
-* Sensitive information (secret keys, usernames etc) and configuration data (e.g database host port) should not be checked in to the repo.
+* Sensitive information (secret keys, usernames etc.) and configuration data (e.g. database host port) should not be checked in to the repo.
-* A practice of rebasing with the main repo should be used rather that merge commmits.
+* A practice of rebasing with the main repo should be used rather than merge commits.

 ## Authors